 Our best tuna fishing is June thru October.
 I don't book any offshore tuna trips until 48 to 72 hours before, as we are looking for perfection weather.
 It's not that the boat isn't capable of rough water, she's a catamaran, they were made for it.
-I don't like to set out in anything less than calm seas when we venture 50 to 90 miles offshore.
+I don't like to set out in anything less than calm seas when we venture 20 to 90 miles offshore.
 That makes it difficult to book in advance.
 We are subject to cancel right up until our ride out the inlet.
 You can, however, book a day of fishing with us, and we will make tuna fishing our number one priority (it always is anyway), and then if the weather isn't right for offshore, we can transition into coastal or bay fishing.
 If you need to book in advance, and tuna is the only fish you want to catch, then you should consider booking a bigger boat, as they are more likely to sail in conditions we won't.

-Our offshore tuna trips typically have us meeting at the dock at 2 or 3AM and returning around 4 or 5 PM.
+Our offshore tuna trips typically have us meeting at the dock at 3AM and returning around 4 or 5 PM.
+If we are fishing 15 to 25 mile range, we will depart closer to 5AM and return 8 hours later.
 Along with being very selective about the weather, we also carry all the safety equipment above and beyond what is required.
 Six man survival raft, EPIRB search and rescue satellite beacon, and an onboard Garmin/Sirius/XM satellite weather station that allows us to see any storm cells.

 Tuna fishing is the pinnacle of the sport.
 There is nothing more exciting than a day on the blue water.
 You will more than likely encounter whales, porpoise, sea turtles, flying fish and water bluer than you ever imagined could be off of New Jersey.